 Federal Pell Grants

 A Federal Pell Grant does not have to be repaid.
 Pell Grants are only awarded to undergraduate students who have not yet earned a bachelor's or professional degree.
-The Pell Grant program is targeted to high need students.
-Eligibility will also depend upon your Expected Family Contribution (EFC).
+The Pell Grant program is targeted to high need students, your eligibility will also depend upon your Expected Family Contribution (EFC).
 Your EFC is calculated utilizing a formula established by Congress when your Free Application for Federal Student Aid (FAFSA) is processed.
+Amounts can change yearly.
+For the 2016-17 award year (July 1, 2016 to June 20, 2017), the maximum award is $5,815.
 Eligibility for Pell Grant funds is determined by your EFC and enrollment status (fulltime, 3/4 time, 1/2 time, less than 1/2 time).
-These grants of up to $5,550 are awarded to undergraduate students.
+These grants of up to $5,775 are awarded to undergraduate students.

 Federal Supplemental Educational Opportunity Grants (SEOG)

 A Federal Supplemental Educational Opportunity Grant (FSEOG) is for undergraduates with exceptional financial need - that is, students with the lowest Expected Family Contributions (EFCs) - and gives priority to students who receive Federal Pell Grants.
 An FSEOG doesn't have to be paid back.
-These grants are made directly through the Office of Student Financial Services to students.
-DAPS Students are eligible for up to a maximum of $50 per term for up to 5 terms for a maximum of $200 per academic year.
+These grants are made directly through the Office of Financial Aid to students.
+Grants of up to $800 may be awarded.